lmhale99/iprPy/doc/source/extend/index.rst

 Extending iprPy
 ===============

-This section gives a more in-depth description of the different components of the iprPy package for those who wish to extend its capabilities.
+This section gives details for anyone wishing to extend the iprPy package.

 .. toctree::
     :maxdepth: 2

-    overview
     addreference
     addrecord
     addcalculation